 There are no guarantees when it comes to personal loan application approval — any company that suggests otherwise should cause you to think twice.

-“Tell-tale indicators of loan scams include wording that ‘guarantees’ loan approval,” says Hill.
+“Tell-tale indicators of loan scams include wording that ‘guarantees’ loan approval,” Hill says.
 “These scams promise people that they’ll be guaranteed approval despite their income, credit history, debt or credit score.
 These promises are often absurd and sound too good to be true.
 If it includes ‘guaranteed’ in any of the language, it’s a good sign it’s a scam.”

 9. The lender is not transparent about its fees